RitankJaikar/JavaScript-Full-Stack/ReactJS/README.md

 ## Why do we need hooks?
 To control and updation in the UI.

 ReactDOM.createRoot -> creates a Virtual DOM.
 React Fibre -> https://github.com/acdlite/react-fiber-architecture
 In a UI, it's not necessary for every update to be applied immediately; in fact, doing so can be wasteful, causing frames to drop and degrading the user experience.
 Different types of updates have different priorities — an animation update needs to complete more quickly than, say, an update from a data store.
 React Fiber is one of the React's core algorithm. (to update virtual DOM)
-- Key Features- Ability to set priority, pause, abort or reuse as new update comes in.
+- Key Features- Ability to set priority, pause, abort or resume as new update comes in.
 (Hydration- is simply the process of attaching JavaScript behavior to HTML elements that have been generated on the server)
 Reconciliation: Reconsiders what to update.
 Uses to differentiate one tree with another (Browser DOM tree and React Virtual Tree).
 It is algo. behind what is understood as "Virtual DOM".
 Helps to re-render selective parts in DOM without re-rendring full DOM.
 Fibre is ground-up rewrite of Reconciler called Fibre Reconciler.
 Key Points: